mslobodyanyuk/dka-develop_queue/README.md

 	php artisan make:job SendMessage

 SendMessage - the name of the class for our job.
-ALL classes with tasks are located in the `app / Jobs` directory - if this folder is NOT present - it will be created after the first execution of the task creation command.
+ALL classes with tasks are located in the `app/Jobs` directory - if this folder is NOT present - it will be created after the first execution of the task creation command.
 This is our first class that implements the queue interface.
 We can pass data for processing to the class constructor.
 If we are talking about user registration, then the data may be an e-mail to which you must send a message about successful registration and the username to which the message will be addressed.
 The handle () method will just perform the task that we will write to it.
 For example, here you can write a user message sending code using the data that came in the constructor of the class.